 Whom does India’s new baggage rules 2026 apply to?

-Among the revised baggage rules, the new customs duty-free limit applies to all passengers of international flights to India from USA and other countries.
+The new baggage rules, 2026, including new duty-free limit, and strict customs guidelines, apply to all passengers of international flights to India from USA and other countries.
 It equally applies to those arriving in India by sea routes.

 • Indian residents